CallMeEllijah/companyx-onlinelibrary/README.md

 # CompanyX-OnlineLibrary
 CompanyX-OnlineLibrary is an online library directory and database system.
 It aims to help **CompanyX** in facilitating borrowing, reviewing and searching books for its users It also aims to help **CompanyX** for easy management of their books and users databse.

-## Members:
+## Members
-Chen, Zishi
+* Chen, Zishi
-Jimenez, Ellijah
+* Jimenez, Ellijah
-Lee, Joseph Lorenzo
+* Lee, Joseph Lorenzo
-Lim, Mark Louis
+* Lim, Mark Louis
-Reyes, Ma.
+* Reyes, Ma.
 Isabella Francesca
-Toledo, Aliyah Dana
+* Toledo, Aliyah Dana
-Xu, Aaron John
+* Xu, Aaron John

 ## Setup